 We are a year-round, lay-led congregation created to meet the needs of Unitarian Universalists of all ages.
-The first Sunday of each month is a social event.
-Two of the remaining Sundays are professionally led and one service is community led.
+The first Sunday of each month is meditation practice.
+One or two of the remaining Sundays are professionally led and at least one service is community led.
 Our services cover a range of UU concepts and diverse representation from a variety of ministry.

 Spirit of Life Church

 offers a nurturing community providing opportunities

 to question, explore and grow as spiritual beings,

 through clergy-led and lay-led services and meditation practice.